Times of Need

 Personal Injury

 Whenever there is an accident, you face the possibility of suffering injuries.
 Certain injuries are catastrophic, meaning that they change the accident victim’s life permanently and have long-term consequences, such as an inability to work or a need for special equipment.
 Serious injuries could include amputations, traumatic brain injury, spinal cord damage, disfigurement, burn injuries, quadriplegia, paraplegia, and complex fractures.
 White Plains personal injury lawyer Mark A. Siesel can help you seek compensation for all of the injuries that you have suffered.
+If you have been injured, contact The Law Office of Mark A. Siesel for a free consultation.

 Personal Injury Claims